tommcc314/CSE-2102-Software-Engineering/Lab1/README.md

 This repository can be cloned with the command `git clone https://github.com/tommcc314/CSE-2102-Software-Engineering.git`

-In the Lab1/my-app folder, execute the command 'mvn test'
+In the Lab1/my-app folder, execute the command `vn test`